 - Affirm that the document was signed freely by your own free will, in the presence of two witnesses.

 - Verify both witnesses have signed required documentation.

 - Verify that the witnesses are not beneficiaries listed on the will.

 In the state of California, you do not have to notarize a will, but you can do so if you prefer.
 Often, California residents choose to use notaries as a witness to the will.
 Similarly, you do not have to list the executor of your estate in the will, but many people choose to do so.
 After its completion, your current will overrides any previous versions.

-How Long Does It Take to Make a Will with a Lawyer?
+How Long Does It Take to Make a Will?